JordiiBru/tfg-base-repo/README.md

-# tfg-base-repo
+# Terraform - One for all

-This repository serves as a possible solution to a scalable Terraform monorepo, providing all the essential components for managing and creating Infrastructure as Code (IaC), with a robust CI/CD pipeline using **Terragrunt**, **TFSec**, and **Infracost**.
+This repository serves as a possible solution to a scalable Terraform monorepo, providing all the essential components for managing and creating Infrastructure as Code (IaC), with a robust CI/CD pipeline using **Terragrunt**, **TFLint**, **TFSec**, and **Infracost**.

-## Structure
+## Folder structure
 The repository is organized into three environments: `dev`, `staging`, and `prod`.
 Each environment has the following structure:

 - `base`: Contains resources managed by the platform team.
 Only the platform team is allowed to merge requests (MR).
 - `apps`: Contains the Terraform modules for projects managed by developers.
 Developers must create folders per project, e.g., `dev/apps/portfolio`.

 When creating a new service, developers must copy existing service files and modify them as needed.
-See this example: [prod/base/terraform](https://github.com/JordiiBru/tfg-base-repo/tree/main/prod/base/terraform).
+See this example: [dev/services/portfolio](https://github.com/JordiiBru/tfg-base-repo/tree/main/dev/apps/portfolio).

 ## Workflow